pote/gpm/README.md

 Both gpm and `go get` support using private GitHub repositories!
 Here's what you need to do in order for a specific machine to be able to access them:

-* Generate a GitHub OAuth token by following [these instructions](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
+* Generate a GitHub access token by following [these instructions](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 * Add the following line to the `~/.netrc` file in your home directory.

 ```bash